 Today's consumer recognizes turkey's nutritional value and good taste and enjoys turkey year-round, not just during the holidays.
-In 2013 U.S. consumption of turkey was 16 pounds per person, and is the number four protein choice for U.S. consumers.
-Turkey production has increased nearly 110 percent since 1970 - the total value of turkey processors' production in 2011 reached $17.8 billion.
-U.S. growers raised 240.0 million turkeys in 2013.
+In 2014 U.S. consumption of turkey was 15.8 pounds per person, and is the number four protein choice for U.S. consumers.
+Turkey production has increased nearly 110 percent since 1970.
+U.S. growers raised 237.5 million turkeys in 2014.

 Turkey companies are vertically integrated, meaning they control or contract for all phases of production and processing - from breeding through delivery to retail.
 By maintaining control over research, hatching, growing, feeding, processing, packaging, transportation and marketing, the industry is able to produce wholesome, safe, high-quality products at the lowest possible cost to the consumer.